Afrah-saleh/IMS_project/README.md

 3. Install dependencies: `swift package resolve`

 ## Configuration
-1. Set up a PostgreSQL database.
+1. Initialize a PostgreSQL database according to the provided schema.
-2. Configure the database connection in the `Config` folder.
+2. Update the database configuration settings in the `Config` directory.

+## Running Migrations
-3. Run database migrations: `swift run App migrate`
+1- Apply database migrations to prepare your database: `swift run App migrate`

 ## Usage
 1. Start the server: `swift run`